2014-2015 School Year

 How do school closings affect the school year calendar?

-The State of Ohio allows school districts to close for up to five calamity days, which do not have to be made up.
-If school is closed for more than five days, the state requires those days to be made up in some way.
-While the traditional method has been to add school days to the calendar in the spring, Olentangy students will be able to avoid this by utilizing online lessons.
-Olentangy teachers prepare, and regularly update, three days worth of online lessons for students.
+Olentangy uses the former state system based on school days, which provides districts up to five calamity days that do not have to be made up.
+If school is closed for more than five days, those days must be made up in some way.
+While the traditional method has been to add school days to the calendar in the spring, Olentangy students will be able to avoid this by utilizing online Blizzard Bag lessons.
+Olentangy teachers prepare, and regularly update, three days worth of online Blizzard Bag lessons for students.
 If school is cancelled for a sixth day, the first set of lessons will be released to students electronically.
 The same would happen on the seventh and eighth calamity days of a school year.